 FORTRAN: FORmula TRANslation

-FORTRAN is the first high level programming language developed by John Backus in 1957.
-It was basically designed to write programs for high-performance computing and is mainly suited for numeric computing scientific computing and scientific applications that involve extensive mathematical computations.
-The main motive behind its designing was to translate math formulas into code.
+FORTRAN stands for Formula Translation.
+It is the first high-level programming language developed by John Backus in 1957.
+It was basically designed to write programs for high-performance computing and is mainly suited for numeric computing, scientific computing, and scientific applications that involve extensive mathematical computations.
+The main motive behind its design was to translate math formulas into code.

-Before the invention of FORTRAN, programmers used assembly/machine code to develop a program which was excessively difficult and time consuming.
-This led to the invention of FORTRAN which was simple to learn, machine independent, makes mathematical calculations easy, and is suitable for all type of applications.
+Before the invention of FORTRAN, programmers used assembly/machine code to develop a program that was excessively difficult and time-consuming.
+This led to the invention of FORTRAN, which was simple to learn, machine-independent, makes mathematical calculations easy and is suitable for all types of applications.
 Since it was so easier to code, programmers were able to write their programs 500% faster in FORTRAN than the earlier ones.

 Some of the key features of this language are as follows:

 A computer language created expressly for computations in science and engineering is called FORTRAN, which stands for FORmula TRANslation.
 It has a unique syntax and structure that makes numerical computations effective.
 The essential components of FORTRAN, including commands and subroutines, data types and variables, arrays and matrices, and control structures, will be discussed in this part.